DataDog/integrations-core/strimzi/README.md

 #### Containerized

-For containerized environments, see the [Autodiscovery Integration Templates][3] for guidance on applying these instructions.
-Here's an example of how to configure this on the different Operator manifests:
+For containerized environments, refer to the [Autodiscovery Integration Templates][3] for guidance on applying these instructions.
+Here's an example of how to configure this on the different Operator manifests using pod annotations:

 Cluster Operator:
 ```yaml